-As noted, your Notice of Exam Eligibility is valid for 180 calendar days after issuance and the expiration date will appear on the Notice.
+As noted, your Notice of Exam Eligibility is valid for 180 calendar days after initial issuance and the eligibility date range will appear on the Notice.
 You should schedule and take your examination promptly after receiving your Notice of Exam Eligibility.